odipar/reset/_posts/2022-05-20-introduction.md

 <10 / >2 == <5
 3 / 0 == _|_
 ```
-To prevent loss of precision with division, I've decided single numbers to be rationals in Reset,
+Unlike CUE, and to prevent loss of precision with division, I've decided single numbers to be rationals in Reset,
 with division by zero resulting in `_|_` (a natural result, in my opinion).

 #### Strings
-The *infinite* Set of all strings is represented by `string` in Reset.
+The *infinite* set of all strings is represented by the `string` value in Reset.
 Strings work similarly as numbers, as you can specify single strings, or infinite sets of strings.
-As with numbers, set operators can use to create new string sets:
+As with numbers, set operators can be used to create new string sets:

 ```javascript
 "a"|"b"|"c" & "b"|"c"|"d" == "b"|"c"